Goda’s Slave – Chapter 14: Body of the Giant

 “You never make any sense.”
 Kanna crossed her arms. “‘Truth,’ ‘emptiness,’ ‘Goddess’—I may be no expert in the Middlelander tongue, but these are not synonyms.”

 “You’re right,” Goda said.
 “You are indeed no expert.
 Either way, it doesn’t serve you to get caught up in the words themselves.
 You’ll miss what they point to.
-If I point to that mountain in the distance, are you going to fixate on which finger I used to point to it, or are you going to look at the mountain?”
+If I point to that mountain in the distance, are you going to fixate on which finger I used to point to it?”

 Kanna narrowed her eyes.
 She didn’t like Goda’s attitude one bit, but before she could offer an irritated retort, Goda had pulled the truck up beside a soldier who was already leaning in their direction with a weird grin.